-Mr. Lien provided a background of the CPT-HSTP, which is designed to review available transportation services, assess needs/gaps, and identify strategies to improve transportation for populations with special transportation needs (seniors, people with disabilities, people with lower incomes).
-The plan is updated every four years and is a requirement for the WSDOT Consolidated Grant Program and the Federal Transit Administration Section 5310 grant.
-He spoke about the community outreach completed over the last few months and said the draft CPT-HSTP plan was released for review on 9/1.
-He outlined next steps, which includes a public review period for the Draft Plan until 10/14 and culminates in a request for Board approval in November.
-Next month Mr. Lien will seek assistance from TTC and TAC members to rank projects submitted through the WSDOT Consolidated Grant Program.
+Mr. Lien defined the CPT-HSTP and its purpose, which is to review available transportation services, assess needs/gaps, and identify strategies to improve transportation for people who have special transportation needs, such as senior citizens, people with disabilities, people with lower incomes, and people in rural areas.

+The plan is developed in collaboration with Spokane Transit; having a current CPT-HSTP is a requirement for several state and federal grant programs.

+He recapped public outreach completed over the last few months; the draft CPT-HSTP plan was released for public review on 9/1.
+A public comment period for the draft document is open until 10/14 and the Board will be asked to approve it in November.
+The Draft Plan is available under the SRTC Plans & Programs Page.
+Mr. Lien will seek assistance from TTC and TAC members next month to rank projects submitted through the WSDOT Consolidated Grant Program.
 There were no questions or discussion.